 Core Assignments Brief Description Points/Due Date Approximat e Weight Integrated Thematic Unit/Author Study A comprehensive well-researched paper and oral presentation on an author of children's books.
 This thematic collection of lessons and activities will integrate multiple early childhood disciplines and all of the six language arts while concentrating on a specific theme.
 Three to five of these lessons need to be designed around a central focus based on the guidelines from Task 1 of the Early Childhood edTPA Handbook.
 The objective for the unit is to have early childhood students improve their language skills participating in learning activities from various content areas.
 Academic vocabulary and text dependent questions must be included as part of the unit.
-30% Ongoing throughout semester Language Acquisition Chart A chart of language milestones for young children.
-Due: February 15, 2017 10% Letter to Parents An informative letter to parents about their role in their child's literacy development Due: April 26, 2017 15% Midterm The exam consists of multiple measures, including short answer, and essay questions.
+Ongoing throughout the semester.
+Dates will be announced and documents will be submitted through D2L 30% Ongoing throughout semester Language Acquisition Chart A chart of language milestones for young children.
+Due: February 14, 2018 10% Newsletter/ trifold to Parents An informative letter to parents about their role in their child's literacy development Due: April 25, 2018 15% Quizzes, Tests and Exams The exam consists of multiple measures, including short answer, and essay questions.
 Questions will be derived from lecture, assigned readings, discussions, and student-generated ideas.
-March 8, 2017 30% Participation Student participation in class.
-Ongoing throughout semester 5% Drawing & Writing Students collect five samples of drawing, writing and spelling.
-Due March 8, 2017 10%
+Midterm March 7, 2018 30% Participation Student participation in class.
+Ongoing throughout semester 5%

-Sample Graduate Student: Students receiving graduate credit must meet graduate level requirements for this class.
+Drawing & Writing Sample Students collect five samples of drawing, writing and spelling.
+Due April 23, 2018 10% Graduate Student: Students receiving graduate credit must meet graduate level requirements for this class.
 An expanded assignment/additional assignment is required in order to receive graduate credit in this course.
 One option would be to expand the author study to include five texts from the chosen author and a 10 minute presentation.
 The nature of this assignment may vary and will be determined after consultation between the individual student and the instructor.
-DETAILED INSTRUCTIONS AND EXPECTATIONS FOR EACH ASSIGNMENT WILL BE PROVIDED BY THE INDIVIDUAL INSTRUCTOR information presented in class.
+DETAILED INSTRUCTIONS AND EXPECTATIONS FOR EACH ASSIGNMENT WILL BE PROVIDED BY THE INDIVIDUAL INSTRUCTOR

-Reading Assignments & Discussion Questions- It is your responsibility to keep up with the reading assignments and to come to class prepared to discuss the information contained in the assigned reading and be able to apply this to the
+Reading Assignments & Discussion Questions- It is your responsibility to keep up with the reading assignments and to come to class prepared to discuss the information contained in the assigned reading and be able to apply this to the information presented in class.